ALCOHOL AND FAT LOSS

 The key with alcohol like most things is keeping it minimal or in 'moderation'.
 As Alcohol contains 7 kcals per gram, it's not too difficult to over consume on it especially during festive occasions.
 Alcohol is also calorie dense being just slightly behind Dietary Fats (9 kcals per gram).

 Alcohol is known to have a complex social role in today's society.
-Most Australians generally consume alcohol on a daily or weekly basis for social engagement & relaxation at moderately 'safe' levels.
+Most Australians generally consume alcohol on a weekly or even daily basis for social engagement & relaxation at moderately 'safe' levels.

 For a substantial group of individuals however, alcohol is also consumed at levels which increase the likelihood of alcohol related harm.

-Other variables (alcohol aside) in the average Australian diet is we generally don't get enough daily Protein, Fibre and overall Micronutrients (Vitamins and Minerals).
+Other variables (alcohol aside) in the average Australian diet is not getting enough daily nutrients i.e. Protein, Fibre, Micronutrients (Vitamins and Minerals).

 Alcohol (ethanol) however is metabolized and processed by several pathways other than food[2,3].
 When consumed it is mainly oxidized to a toxic carcinogen substance 'acetaldehyde'.
 Next, it is further metabolized to a less active by product ''acetic acid', being lastly excreted or eliminated in urine.